MicrosoftDocs/PowerShell-Docs/developer/cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md

 ## Define Object Types and Formatting

  Windows PowerShell passes information between cmdlets using .NET objects.
 Consequently, a cmdlet might need to define its own type, or the cmdlet might need to extend an existing type provided by another cmdlet.
-For more information about defining new types or extending existing types, see [Extending Object Types and Formatting &#91;ps&#93;](https://msdn.microsoft.com/en-us/da976d91-a3d6-44e8-affa-466b1e2bd351).
+For more information about defining new types or extending existing types, see [Extending Object Types and Formatting](https://msdn.microsoft.com/en-us/da976d91-a3d6-44e8-affa-466b1e2bd351).
  Windows PowerShell passes information between cmdlets using .NET objects.
 Consequently, a cmdlet might need to define its own type, or the cmdlet might need to extend an existing type provided by another cmdlet.
-For more information about defining new types or extending existing types, see [Extending Object Types and Formatting &#91;ps&#93;](https://msdn.microsoft.com/en-us/da976d91-a3d6-44e8-affa-466b1e2bd351).
+For more information about defining new types or extending existing types, see [Extending Object Types and Formatting](https://msdn.microsoft.com/en-us/da976d91-a3d6-44e8-affa-466b1e2bd351).

 ## Building the Cmdlet

  After implementing a cmdlet, you must register it with Windows PowerShell through a Windows PowerShell snap-in.
-For more information about registering cmdlets, see [How to Register Cmdlets, Providers, and Host Applications &#91;ps&#93;](https://msdn.microsoft.com/en-us/a41e9054-29c8-40ab-bf2b-8ce4e7ec1c8c).
+For more information about registering cmdlets, see [How to Register Cmdlets, Providers, and Host Applications](https://msdn.microsoft.com/en-us/a41e9054-29c8-40ab-bf2b-8ce4e7ec1c8c).
  After implementing a cmdlet, you must register it with Windows PowerShell through a Windows PowerShell snap-in.
-For more information about registering cmdlets, see [How to Register Cmdlets, Providers, and Host Applications &#91;ps&#93;](https://msdn.microsoft.com/en-us/a41e9054-29c8-40ab-bf2b-8ce4e7ec1c8c).
+For more information about registering cmdlets, see [How to Register Cmdlets, Providers, and Host Applications](https://msdn.microsoft.com/en-us/a41e9054-29c8-40ab-bf2b-8ce4e7ec1c8c).

 ## Testing the Cmdlet